jarmanl2002/LJ-NetopGitLabImportTest-portal-junk-portal-infrastructure/README.md

 ## install with docker-compose
 * you must have installed docker-compose support
-    * if docker-compose command is njotin you path edit file `docker-compose.env` and set the var `COMPOSE_COMMAND` with full path command for docker compose
+    * if docker-compose command is not in you path edit file `docker-compose.env` and set the var `COMPOSE_COMMAND` with full path command for docker compose
+    * minimum version:
+`
+$ sudo docker-compose version
+docker-compose version 1.7.0, build 0d7bf73
+docker-py version: 1.8.0
+CPython version: 2.7.11
+OpenSSL version: OpenSSL 1.0.2g  1 Mar 2016

+`
 * run `./install-compose.sh <param1> (<param2>)`
     * <param1> is full path to folder created earlier (mkdir netop)
     * <param2> is optional; is the name of the service you want to rebuild: